-SURF COMPETITIONS are sprinkled throughout the winter, and North Shore is one of the most epic places to see the world’s best surfers battle it out.
-Check out our guide and schedule of the top surf contests on the North Shore of Oahu for dates and info on the 2017 – 2018 winter season.
+SURF COMPETITIONS are sprinkled throughout the winter, and the North Shore is one of the best places in the world to watch surf competitions.
+Check out our guide to the top surf contests on the North Shore of Oahu for the lowdown and schedule.

-In case you’re not familiar with the format of surf contests, here’s the lowdown.
-Since coordinators can’t predict what exact dates will have the best conditions for surf, there are windows in which the contest might take place.
-For example, the window for the Pipeline Masters in 2016 was December 8 – 20.
-Weather and wave conditions are closely monitored, and every day of the contest window coordinators make the call whether the contest is on or not.
+In case you’re not familiar with the format of surf contests, here’s how it works: Since coordinators can’t predict what exact dates will have the best conditions for surf, there are windows (aka holding periods) in which the contest might take place.
+For example, if the window for the Pipeline Masters is December 8 – 20, weather and wave conditions are closely monitored during these dates, and every day of the contest window, coordinators will make the call whether the contest is on or not.

 If you’re visiting Oahu in a contest window, check out the website of the contest every morning to see if the contest is on.
 Or check out the Surfline website, as they usually report whether contests are a go.
 Here’s a list of the top North Shore Surf Competitions.

 SURF N SEA has been a staple on the North Shore since 1965 and is jam-packed (literally) with surfboards, clothing, and dive gear.
-Surf N Sea is heavily-trafficked with tourists because of rentals and heaps of souvenirs, but they actually have a good selection of new and used boards at decent prices.
+Surf N Sea is heavily trafficked because they have equipment rentals and heaps of souvenirs, but they actually have a good selection of new and used surfboards at decent prices.
 Open 9am – 7pm.